 Just after I wrote a Stateful applications on Kubernetes post which focuses on stateful set in general, I started to look into the Kubernetes operators.
 An operator is basically a custom API object registered as Custom Resource Definition or CRD which enables you to create a custom business logic for operating with particular service, in this case, Elasticsearch.
 This post will go through Elasticsearch operator in more details to show you why using an operator is probably a better idea than using plain stateful sets or deployments to create a production ready Elasticsearch cluster on top of Kubernetes.

 StatefulSet or Elasticsearch Operator?

 Check this tweet to see the full conversation history!

 At first, I just couldn't decide what is right or better.
-I had a feeling that using operators is not beneficial at all, and that using it will introduce more issues in handling Elasticsearch cluster in production.
-Also, if you check the stars of the above repo compared to Elasticsearch operator, you will see that people are still using stateful set more than this operator.
+I had a feeling that using operators is not beneficial at all.
+I thought that using operator will introduce more issues in handling Elasticsearch cluster in production.
+Also, if you check the stars of the above repository compared to Elasticsearch operator, you will see that people are still using stateful set more than this operator.
 Or, they just don't like the idea of operators.

 "An Operator represents human operational knowledge in software to reliably manage an application."

 The operator can do things that are not available with stateful set.
 It utilizes different Kubernetes resources in the background to do things in more automated fashion and adds some additional features:

 - S3 snapshots of indexes

 - Automatic TLS - secrets are automatically generated by the operator

 - Spread loads across zones